csimai/raspi-tvheadend/README.md

     $ sudo wget http://download.osmc.tv/installers/diskimages/OSMC_TGT_rbp1_20170210.img.gz

 Then unpack and burn the image to your preferred device with dd.
-This is outside the scope of this document.
+This procedure is outside the scope of this document.

 # DVB-T Device